thiago-marqxx/thiago-marqxx/README.md

 ### About me

 Based in Brazil, I'm a highly motivated
-                 frontend developer with a passion for creating user friendly and engaging web experiences.
+                 front-end developer with a passion for creating user friendly and engaging web experiences.

 # Statistics